Serpenseth/TigerWallet/README.md

-# TigerWallet

 What is TigerWallet?

-TigerWallet is a non-custodial wallet, 100% built in Python, that aims to be user-friendly, minimalistic, and easy to use.
+TigerWallet is a non-custodial wallet, built in Python, that aims to be user-friendly, minimalistic, and easy to use.

-It operates on the Ethereum mainnet, meaning that most* ERC-20 tokens can be sent from/sent to TigerWallet.
+It currently supports the Ethereum mainnet, meaning that most* Ethereum tokens can be sent from/sent to TigerWallet.

-**Benefits of using TigerWallet**:
+**Pros of using TigerWallet**:
 1. Non-custodial.
 You own your crypto assets.
 Your private key is stored on your device, and it is also encrypted.
 Your private key does not leave your device while using TigerWallet as well.

 2. Simple.
 The design choices were all geared towards simplicity.